 Appropriate Parties – Includes staff at U. T. System offices as well as staff at U. T. System institutions.
-This may include staff within the U. T. System Office of Facilities Planning and Construction.
+This may include staff within the U. T. System Office of Capital Projects.

 Bond Counsel – An attorney or law firm that prepares the legal opinion for a municipal bond issue.

 Bonds – For the purpose of this document, Bonds are referred to herein as the bonds or notes issued by the Board of Regents of The University of Texas System through the Permanent University Fund and Revenue Financing System debt programs.

 Escrow – A financial instrument held by a third party on behalf of the other two parties in a transaction.
 The funds are held by the escrow service until it receives the appropriate written or oral instructions or until obligations have been fulfilled.
 Securities, funds, and other assets can be held in escrow.

 Escrow Agent – An entity that has fiduciary responsibilities in the transfer of property from one party to another.
 Typically associated with selling or buying a home or other property, the escrow agent will secure the property and examine documents to make sure that the terms of the sale are met on each end, serving both the buyer and seller in the transaction.